 And now there are reports that Myanmar’s senior general Min Aung Hlaing is preparing for a visit to Beijing for talks with Premier Li Qiang.

-And that was despite the fact the NUG has gone out of its way to say it does not oppose Chinese interests in Myanmar and would respect them if it eventually takes power.
+The opposition NUG has gone out of its way to say it does not oppose Chinese interests in Myanmar and would respect them if it eventually takes power.
+And most ethnic groups avoid any action that would upset the ‘big bear’ in the north.

 ALSO SEE: